LiorZ/hdac8_thesis/thesis.rst

 	:label:`smc1amut` Known acetylation sites and observed mutations in SMC1A, see summary on the table below

 	**A** - SMC1A sequence annotated with known acetylation sites and mutations, as well as peptides trimmed from the protein that predicted to bind when tested as potential acetylated peptides. (peptides > 6 residues indicate overlapping) **B** - Reproduced from [24]_ , A schema of SMC1A structure annotated with mutations that were discovered in different patients

+% ORA: create venn diagram instead of table: circle for FPD, act, and mut

 .. table:: Lysine acetylation positions